 19. Don’t Be Tempted To Over Pack Boxes

 Don’t over pack boxes and pay attention to the weight of each box as you’re packing it.
 UK health and safety guidelines suggest carrying no more than 25kg for an individual.
-So whilst heavy items like books can be packed really efficiently due to their uniform shape and size making it tempting to pack entire boxes that way, you’ll find the box may well will be too heavy to lift with ease.
+So while heavy items like books can be packed efficiently due to their uniform shape and size making it tempting to pack entire boxes that way, you’ll find the box may well be too heavy to lift with ease.

 Also consider that if you’re using cardboard boxes, you might find they simply aren’t strong enough to pack full of heavy items.